TOMATO: Assessing Visual Temporal Reasoning Capabilities in Multimodal Foundation Models: Benchmarking Principles for Visual Temporal Reasoning Tasks

 \subsection{Frame Order Sensitivity}

 \paragraph{Key principle:} A visual temporal reasoning task, when given multiple frames, should enforce constraints on maintaining the correct order of frames.

+Shuffling video frames disrupts the temporal information throughout the video, as demonstrated in the prior works \citep{misra2016shufflelearnunsupervisedlearning, scvrl, hao2022shufflingvideobenefittemporal}.
 If a task is solvable by shuffled frames, time dependencies across frames are absent, and reasoning along the time dimension is unnecessary, which disqualifies the task from being temporal.

 To quantify this principle, we introduce \emph{Frame Order Sensitivity} $\tau$, which measures the relative performance gain from using the shuffled $m$ frames to the ordered $m$ frames.
-Using $\textit{Acc}(m\text{ frames})$ to denote the model's accuracy in solving benchmark tasks using $m$ frames, we define $\tau$ as:
+Using $\textit{Acc}(m\text{ frames})$ to denote the model's accuracy in solving benchmark tasks using $m$ frames, and $\epsilon$ a small positive constant, we define $\tau$ as:

 A lower $\tau$ value indicates the question can be answered more accurately using out-of-order frames, while a higher $\tau$ value suggests a stronger reliance on the original order of the frames.